CasperOrnberg01/advancedweb/aweb-project/3_Advanced_features_and_optimization.md

 ## 🎯 Chosen Use Cases or Features to Improve

-_Which use case or aspect of the application did you choose to improve or expand?
-Describe it briefly and explain why you selected it._

 ### Hosting the application in azure environment
 - I chose to work on the issue I encountered on phase, where my intention was to host entire application on azure.
 I had some issues with getting the azure postgresql database connected to the azure web app back end properly.
 My phase 2 implementation worked locally.